Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression

 In this paper, we explore factors affecting the computation cost of our regression model, i.e., the number of features $n$, the number of samples $m$, the number of \textit{DO}s $M$, and the number of iterations $l$.
 We perform experiments on the synthetic dataset.
 Since the linear and ridge regression models have the same cost, we omit the ridge regression and only test the linear and lasso regression.

 \textbf{Number of features.} We set $m=1000,M=5,l=50$, and change the number of features $n$ in steps of 5.
 The experimental results are shown in Fig. \ref{features}.
 We can see that the computation cost at \textit{DO}, \textit{CSP}, and \textit{Evaluator} increases by $O(n^2)$ as the feature $n$ increases.
-The increasement of at \textit{DO} is more significant.
+The cost increase at \textit{DO} is more significant.
 Simultaneously, the computation cost of lasso regression at \textit{CSP} and \textit{Evaluator} is much higher due to the secure multiparty computation.

 \textbf{Number of samples.} We set $n=10, M=5, l=50$, and change the number the samples $m$ in steps of 500 for the experiment.
-The experiment's results are shown in Fig. \ref{samples}.
-It is clear that for both linear and lasso regression, the computation cost on \textit{Evaluator} and \textit{CSP} keeps stable when the number of samples increase.
+The experimental results are shown in Fig. \ref{samples}.
+It is clear that for both linear and lasso regression, the computation cost on \textit{Evaluator} and \textit{CSP} keeps stable when the number of samples increases.
 The computation cost on \textit{DO} increases by $O(m)$ as the number of samples $m$ increases.
 Therefore, we believe that our scheme maintains a low computational cost after \textit{DO}s finish their encryption.

 \textbf{Number of \textit{DO}s.} We set $n=10, m=1000, t=50$, and change the number the \textit{DO}s $M$ in steps of 5 for the experiment.
 The experimental results are shown in Fig. \ref{DOs}.
-We can see that for both linear and lasso regression, the computation cost in \textit{DO} increases linearly with the increase of the number of \textit{DO}s, which is also consistent with our theoretical analysis.
-Meanwhile, the computation cost in the \textit{CSP} and \textit{Evaluator} keep stable.
+We can see that for both linear and lasso regression, the computation cost in \textit{DO} increases linearly with the number of \textit{DO}s, which is also consistent with our theoretical analysis.
+Meanwhile, the computation cost in the \textit{CSP} and \textit{Evaluator} keeps stable.